Love your Vagina...especially during the perimenopause and in the post menopausal years

 Overactive bladder

-Reduced sex drive / loss of libido
+Reduced sex drive & loss of libido

-Intercourse can be painful, uncomfortable
+Intercourse can be painful and uncomfortable

 Urinary and faecal incontinence